ordbase/generative-orc-721/genesis/README.md

 New to 10 000 Recursive Punks?
 See  [Recursive Punks README »](https://github.com/RecursivePunks)

 New to CryptoPunksData Contract (Anno 2021)?
-See [Inside the CryptoPunksData Contract - All 133 Assets (11 Archetypes 'n' 122 Attributes) in the 24x24px Format For Easy (Re)Use "Off-Chain" @ Punk's Not Dead »](https://github.com/cryptopunksnotdead/punks.sandbox/tree/master/punksdata-assets)
+See [Inside the CryptoPunksData Contract - Decoding the On-Chain Assets (11 Archetypes and 122 Attributes) and Color Palette for Easy (Re)Use "Off-Chain" @ Punk's Not Dead »](https://github.com/cryptopunksnotdead/punks.sandbox/tree/master/punksdata)